hannibal002/SkyHanni/docs/OPEN_SOURCE_SOFTWARE.md

 # Open Source Software

-SkyHanni would not be possible without the following open source software:
+Hanni would not be possible without the following open source software:

 | Software                                                                       | License                                                                                                           |
 |--------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|